Lafitte Greenway: History

-This area has served as a transportation corridor for New Orleans since at least 1794.The land presently occupied by the Greenway was previously used by the Southern Railway (U.S.) and before that by the Carondelet Canal.
+This area has been as a transportation corridor for New Orleans since at least 1794.
+The land occupied by the Greenway was previously used by the Southern Railway (U.S.) and before that by the Carondelet Canal.
 Before the New Orleans Union Passenger Terminal was built in 1954, this route was used to enable passenger trains of the Southern Railway (now Norfolk Southern Railway) to access the Southern Railway Terminal (New Orleans), which was located on Basin Street at Canal.
 Ideas for repurposing the land began to percolate in the 1970s from civil rights activists such as Rudy Lombard and in the work of architect Clifton James.

 The city sold a large portion of the land to the Louisiana Institute of Film Technology in early 2006.
 However, plans for a grand studio never materialized, and in 2010 the Trust for Public Land brokered a deal which returned the land to public ownership.

 Starting in 2005, activists organized a series of annual hikes to raise awareness of the project, with hundreds of participants hiking each year over rough terrain on the site of the proposed trail.